 Especially these days when many of us are asked to stay or work at home, those 4 walls can quickly suffocate you.
-The digital world can be a blessing for you to stay connected with our friends, family, colleagues and customers.
+The digital world can be a blessing for you to stay connected with your friends, family, colleagues and customers.
 But it can also take you prisoner, dominating everything you do.
-When you notice that your feeling overwhelmed, increasingly anxious, overly distracted or notice that although you’re working harder the quality of your work is declining, it is time to recharge your brain.
+Instead of having a nimble mind that can deal creatively with novel situations, you can start feeling overwhelmed, increasingly anxious, overly distracted.
+If you notice that although you’re working harder the quality of your work is declining, it is time to recharge your brain.
 It’s time to reconnect with the physical world, with nature.

 Your brain needs recharging

 Your brain consumes 20% of your total body’s energy.
-To stay on top of your feet, to continue to think flexible and to make wise decisions, you need to give your brain also a break.
-Especially your prefrontal cortex, the command center, needs to dial down and rest regularly.
-There are many ways to do this, and one of them is to reconnect with nature.
+To stay on top of your feet, to continue to think flexible and to make wise decisions, you need to give your brain a break.
+Especially your prefrontal cortex – the command center – needs to dial down and rest regularly.
+There are many ways to do this.
+One of them is to reconnect with nature.
 It’s a safe and low-cost/free solution to boost your health and well-being.

 Nature will Nurture